CronoMail/StreamDownloader/README.md

   - Downloads and processes live stream fragments similar to ytarchive
   - Captures streams from the beginning even when joining late
   - Supports multiple quality options
+  - Displays real-time tracking of video and audio fragments
 - **User-Friendly Experience**:
   - Modern, responsive interface with light and dark themes (GUI)
   - Colorful, interactive menu-driven CLI with spinner animations
   - Real-time progress tracking with detailed logs
   - Automatic platform detection from URLs
+  - Flexible download options including the ability to disable "live from start" for Twitch streams that don't support it

+If you encounter any issues, please check the [Troubleshooting Guide](TROUBLESHOOTING.md) for solutions to common problems.
 - **Accessibility Features**:
   - Members-only content support via cookies
   - Proxy configuration for region-restricted content